 Work was previously undertaken by a Rio Tinto Group subsidiary company, Sweetpea Petroleum Pty Ltd. ("Sweetpea"), Hess and Falcon Australia.
 Sweetpea drilled the Shenandoah-1 vertical well, which was deepened by Falcon Australia.
 Hess acquired 3,490 kilometres of 2D seismic data.
-The seismic database, along with existing well data, provided a solid platform to extrapolate a detailed structural and stratigraphic model for the Beetaloo Basin, concluding the basin was an active petroleum system.
+The seismic database, along with existing well data, provided a solid platform to extrapolate a detailed structural and stratigraphic model for the Beetaloo Sub-basin, concluding the basin was an active petroleum system.

-2015 saw the commencement of the work programme with the then Farminees as detailed above in the "Transformational Farm Out of Beetaloo unconventional acreage" section.
-Three wells were drilled in 2015, Kalala S-1 to a total depth ("TD") of 2,619 metres, Amungee NW-1 to a TD of 2,611 metres and the first horizontal well, Amungee NW-1H to a TD of 3,808 metres, including a 1,100 metre horizontal section.
-The results from the in-depth shale evaluation program and petrophysical analysis of the three wells drilled confirmed the following:
+2015 saw the commencement of the work programme with the drilling of three wells, Kalala S-1 to a total depth ("TD") of 2,619 metres, Amungee NW-1 to a TD of 2,611 metres and the first horizontal well, Amungee NW-1H to a TD of 3,808 metres, including a 1,100 metre horizontal section.
+In 2016, the Beetaloo W-1 well was drilled to a TD of 3,173 metres and the horizontal Amungee NW-1H well was hydraulic stimulated.